Student Information and Application

 - Gain a whole new perspective on teaching and learning that will allow you to be more successful in your time at DU and beyond

 How is this program structured and what is the timeline?

-We’re inviting student applications for this program through Tuesday, February 18, 2020.
-We will select participants and determine student-faculty pairings by early March.
-If you are selected for the program, here is what you can expect after that:
+We currently hope to offer this program again in Spring 2021.
+We will invite students and faculty to apply in early 2021, and will select participants and determine student-faculty pairings by early March (after students know their class schedules for the Spring).
+If you apply and are selected for the program, here is what you can expect after that: